sebastianruder/NLP-progress/english/relationship_extraction.md

 #### WikiData dataset for Sentential Relation Extraction

-The sentential RE ignores any other occurrence of the given entity pair, thereby making the target relation predictions on the sentence level [Sorokin and Gurevych, 2017](https://www.aclweb.org/anthology/D17-1188.pdf).
+The sentential RE ignores any other occurrence of the given entity pair, thereby making the target relation predictions on the sentence level ([Sorokin and Gurevych, 2017](https://www.aclweb.org/anthology/D17-1188.pdf)).
 The paper introduces a dataset on Wikidata KG containing 353 relations.

 | Model                               | F1    | Paper / Source  | Code           |
 | ----------------------------------- | ----- | --------------- | -------------- |